 We still have a lot to cover, but I think that this is a good place to take a break for now.
-We will go much further in-depth about each section in future posts – and I am nearly done with The Reading Section of my up-coming text-book: “How To Answer Every Question & Fulfill Every Task-Type On The TOEFL iBT Exam”.
-As soon that is ready, you will you certainly know as I will make it available world-wide.
+We will go much further in-depth about each section in future posts — and all of this is explained in the TOEFL Excellence course “How To Answer Every Question & Fulfill Every Task-Type On The TOEFL iBT Exam”.

 .
-If you’re interested in the up-coming GiveMeSomeEnglish!!!
-TOEFL Training Courses, then make sure to subscribe so that you will be one of the first to know when they are ready to launch.
+If you’re interested in staying informed about any up-coming posts about The TOEFL Exam, then make sure to subscribe so that you will be one of the first to know when they are ready to launch.
 If you need individual help on preparing for The TOEFL iBT Exam, then send me a message.
 And, of course, let me know if you have any questions.

 Have An Excellent Day!